alphauslabs/eris/README.md

 ### Limitations

-Pipelining and transactions are not supported as `jupiter` doesn't guarantee the use of a single connection for each command, even if the same hash key is provided.
+Pipelining and transactions are not supported as `jupiter` doesn't guarantee the use of a single connection multiple related commands, even if the same hash key is provided.